-1 Note: free events will also require a licence.
+Note: free events will also require a licence.
 The legislation was amended by the Criminal Justice (Scotland) Act 2010 and the changes took effect within Aberdeenshire from 1st July 2013

-The Chief Constable may, if he considers it necessary for the purposes of any of the licensing objectives, make a recommendation to the Board that the application be refused.
+The Chief Constable may, if he considers it necessary for the purposes of any of the licensing objectives, make a recommendation to the Board that the application be refused and may also make recommendations for additional conditions to be attached to the licence.

-Any person may, within 7 days, object to the application on any ground relevant to one of the grounds of refusal.
+Any person may, within 7 days , object to the application on any ground relevant to one of the grounds of refusal.